thanos/couchbase-zig-client/GAP_ANALYSIS.md

 - Batch operations
 - ACID transactions
 - Durability and consistency controls
+- Comprehensive error handling and logging
+- Health monitoring and diagnostics

 ### Missing Critical Features
 Only advanced connection management and monitoring features are missing, which are not essential for most applications.